tombielen/chatbot_elli/README.md

 # Elli: AI-Powered Chatbot for Mental Health Screening

-This repository contains Elli, a GPT-4-powered mental health chatbot developed by Tom Bielen as part of his independent bachelor’s thesis research in Applied Psychology at IU International University of Applied Sciences.
+This repository contains Elli, a GPT-4-powered mental health chatbot developed by Tom Bielen as part of an independent research project.

 Elli is designed to conduct empathetic, conversational mental health screenings using validated tools like the PHQ-9 and GAD-7, while measuring user trust, comfort, emotional response, and interaction patterns.